franchecol/hero-tools/docs/gs.md

 # Getting Started

-The central components of HeroSDK are the CVA6 Linux image and the LLVM toolchain, we will start by compiling them,.
+The central components of HeroSDK are the GCC/LLVM toolchains, and the Linux image for CVA6, we will start by compiling them.

 ## Prior notes